Timokama/Timo/program/fetha/README.md

 You have created several blueprints to manage different components of your application.
 You registered the blueprints on your factory function and rendered templates for each route.
 Next, you’ll add Flask-SQLAlchemy to your application to manage and organize large databases in your Flask application.

-Step 5 — Adding Flask-SQLAlchemy Models to your Flask Application In this step, you’ll integrate Flask-SQLAlchemy with your application, add a directory for database models, and create a model for posts and one for questions.
+# Step 5 — Adding Flask-SQLAlchemy Models to your Flask Application
+In this step, you’ll integrate Flask-SQLAlchemy with your application, add a directory for database models, and create a model for posts and one for questions.
 You’ll insert a few blog posts into the posts table, then edit the posts’ index route to display all posts in the database.
 You will also insert a few questions and answers into the questions table to display them on the questions’ index page, alongside a new web form for adding further questions and answers to the database.

 At this point in the tutorial, your flask_app directory structure is as follows (excluding the virtual environment’s directory):

 .
-├── flask_app
+├── fetha
     ├── app
     │   ├── __init__.py
     │   ├── main